-Living Beyond Breast Cancer’s advocacy programs focus on positively impacting the quality of life for all women affected by breast cancer.
-We comment on legislation, policies, issues and concerns that influence quality of life for women with early-stage and metastatic breast cancer and women living long-term with a medical history of breast cancer.
+Living Beyond Breast Cancer’s advocacy programs focus on positively impacting the quality of life for all people affected by breast cancer.
+We comment on legislation, policies, issues and concerns that influence quality of life for those with early-stage and metastatic breast cancer and those living long-term with a medical history of breast cancer.

 As a national nonprofit organization representing more than 50,000 people, we have a unique perspective on the concerns of individuals facing and managing breast cancer.
 We strive for the openness and collaborative spirit befitting the diversity of views our constituents hold.

 In 2010 and 2011, Living Beyond Breast Cancer worked with providers, professionals and women affected by breast cancer to make statements on:

 - The Lymphedema Diagnosis and Cost Saving Act of 2010.
 LBBC submitted a letter of support for this bill with our colleagues at Y-ME National Breast Cancer Organization and the Susan G. Komen for the Cure Advocacy Alliance.
 This law would ensure improved access to lymphedema garments and treatment services for Medicare recipients.
 The legislation was not passed in 2010 but will be reintroduced in the 112th Congress.
 Learn more at the website of the Lymphedema Treatment Act.

 - Prospective Model of Care for Breast Cancer Rehabilitation. former LBBC board member Valerie Kraus, a physical therapist who has had breast cancer, contributed professional advice to a roundtable meeting to discuss the creation of a model of provider support for physical rehabilitation before, during and after breast cancer treatment.
 The meeting, held at the headquarters of the American Cancer Society February 24-25, 2011, could result in published recommendations that will assist women coping with breast cancer.